If you’re having trouble connecting to your data warehouse, run through these steps to identify the problem.

 How to fix this: If the database name or the user/password combination are incorrect, ask the person running your data warehouse for correct credentials.

 How to detect this: If you see the error message, “Your question took too long,” something in your setup timed out.
-Depending on the specifics of your deployment, this could be a timeout in:
+Depending on the specifics of your deployment, the problem could be in:

 How to fix this: Fixing this depends on your specific setup.
-Here are some potentially helpful resources:
+These resources may help: